passthejoe/yamaha-fg403s/README.md

 The tuning machines work well.
 They are better than I'd expect from a $200 guitar.

 The body finish is glossy, but the neck has a matte finish, which is perfect for sliding the left hand across the fretboard without sticking.
-The fingerboard is rosewood, which is a nice feature for a guitar in this price range.
+The fingerboard and bridge are made of rosewood, which is a nice feature for a guitar in this price range.
 Frets are finished *pretty* well.
 Nothing to complain about, but a pro could smooth the edges near the ends.
 Still it's not bad for the fingers or hands.

 When I'm playing single notes, especially with the .012 80/20 bronze strings, the pianistic/bell-like sound is archtop-ish enough to keep me playing the Yamaha.
 When I play a jazz chord, it still sounds like a flattop and not an acoustic (or electric) archtop, and that is to be expected.